This website uses cookies

-You must have also used many online tools to check the performance of your WordPress and taken steps to speed them up.
-But, you did not get the expected results.
-Right?
-This usually happens when we only focus on the performance and optimizations of the frontend.
+You may have used many online tools to check the performance of your WordPress and taken steps to speed them up.
+But did you get the desired results?
+While optimizing a WordPress site, site owners usually focus only on front-end optimization.

-In this article, I will tell you about what server response time is and how you can reduce it on your WordPress.
+Read this blog to learn more about server response time and how to reduce it on your WordPress site.

 What Is Server Response Time?

-Server response time (aka Time To First Byte) is the time taken by a server to respond to the visitor’s request.
-TTFB refers to the time bracket during which the client sends the request, and the client’s browser starts to render the requested web page.
+Server response time (aka Time To First Byte) is the time a server takes to respond to the visitor’s request.
+TTFB refers to the time bracket during which the client sends the request and the client’s browser renders the requested web page.

 An HTTP request is triggered when the user initially loads the webpage.
 The server receives this request and prepares an appropriate response.
 Factors such as network speed and the distance to the server can affect the time it takes for the server to receive the request.